HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 How do I update my Aadhaar address if I don't have a utility bill or rental agreement in my own name?

-If your HOF-based Aadhaar address update application gets rejected, you will typically receive a reason for the rejection, such as unclear documents or name discrepancies.
+If your HOF-based Aadhaar address update application is rejected, you will typically receive a reason for the rejection, such as unclear documents or name discrepancies.
 For example, if your marriage certificate scan was blurry or your name spelling differed slightly.
 The primary fix is to re-apply, carefully addressing the identified issue.
 Ensure all uploaded documents, like the proof of relationship and HOF's self-declaration, are clear, correctly formatted, and that names/spellings precisely match across all documents and Aadhaar records.
 Always consult the UIDAI's acceptable document list before re-applying to ensure compliance.

 something